Yanet Garcia Rocks Tight Denim & Flashes Abs While Posing In A Pumpkin Patch With Her Pomeranian

 “Beautiful and cozy atmosphere, made better by you,” a second fan added.

-“You are perfect,” a third follower gushed with the addition of a few flame emoji.
+“You are perfect,” a third user said with the addition of a few flame emoji.

 “Fabulous photo.
-Did you choose a pumpkin?” one more asked.
+Did you choose a pumpkin?” one more person asked.